 Displayed Peoples, Empire and Anthropology in the Metropole, Field Notes seminar series podcast, CRASSH, University of Cambridge.

-You can watch me discuss histories of extinction in the recent talks below.
+You can watch me discuss my latest project on histories of extinction in the recent talks below.

 Why History?
 Vanished: Extinction Past and Present, British Academy.